FozzieUK/foxess-ha/README.md

 - `{"errno":41807,"result":null}` ⟶ wrong user name or password
 - `{"errno":41808,"result":null}` ⟶ token expierd
 - `{"errno":41809,"result":null}` ⟶ invalid token
+- `{"errno":40256,"result":null}` ⟶ The request header parameters are missing.
+Check whether the request headers are consistent with OpenAPI requirements.
+- `{"errno":40257,"result":null}` ⟶ The request body parameters are invalid.
+Check whether the request body is consistent with OpenAPI requirements.
+- `{"errno":40400,"result":null}` ⟶ The number of requests is too frequent.
+Please reduce the frequency of access.

 Increase log level in your `/configuration.yaml` by adding: